 Specific risks that can (but rarely) take place following a breast augmentation include a loss of feeling in the nipple area or breast, a capsular contracture, a change in the implant’s size and/or shape, infections, blood under the skin, and abnormal scarring.
 An additional surgery may be necessary to fix the issues listed above.

 Yet, remember, these risks are uncommon, especially when your surgery is performed by an experienced, board-certified surgeon.

 Does breast augmentation hurt?

 Pain is subjective, meaning it is hard to determine how you will feel following surgery.
 All women have a different level of tolerance for pain.
 Further, the perception of pain can be influenced by a patient’s attitude on the day of the surgery.
-If a woman is anxious or apprehensive of the breast augmentation, then she is more likely to painful experience.
+If a woman is anxious or apprehensive about breast augmentation surgery, then she is more likely to painful experience.
 In short, a patient’s psyche can alter her overall experience.

 Generally speaking, most women feel a certain amount of pressure or discomfort following a breast augmentation.
 However, your doctor can prescribe pain medication to help soothe you.

 To avoid further pain and higher levels of discomfort, it is important to follow your doctor’s orders.
 You will need to restrict your arm movements and keep your arms as close to your chest as possible.
 Patients will discover that limiting the motion of their muscles will result in an easier and faster recovery.

-The price of the breast augmentation will depend on a variety of factors, including the type of implants chosen by the patient.
-During your initial consultation, your doctor can give you information regarding the price of the surgery, as well as possible payment plans available.
+The price of breast augmentation will depend on a variety of factors, including the type of implants chosen by the patient.
+During your initial consultation, your board-certified plastic surgeon can give you information regarding the price of the surgery, as well as possible payment plans available.

 Before and After Breast Augmentation Photos